University of Agricultural Sciences, Bengaluru: Origin

 What began on a 30 acre land was soon extended to about 1300 acre.
-The increasing reputation of this experimental station as a training center led to the foundation of the Mysore Agricultural College at Hebbal in 1946 affiliated to the Mysore University.
+The increasing reputation of this experimental station and school as a training center led to the conversion of the school to the Mysore Agricultural College which in 1946 became affiliated to the Mysore University.
 This was soon followed by the Agricultural College at Dharwad in 1947 which was then affiliated to Karnataka University.
 In 1958, veterinary science as a discipline was started with the establishment of the Veterinary College at Hebbal also affiliated to Mysore University.